 - Age 5 and up until seat belts fit properly: Booster seat.
 Once children reach the upper height or weight limit of their car seat, they should use a booster seat until seat belts fit properly.
 Seat belts fit properly when the lap belt lays across the upper thighs (not the stomach) and the shoulder belt lays across the chest (not the neck).
 Remember to keep children properly buckled in the back seat for the best possible protection.

 - Once Seat Belts Fit Properly without a Booster Seat: Seat Belt.
 Once seat belts fit properly, children should use the back seat with a properly-fitting seat belt.
 Seat belts fit properly when the lap belt lays across the upper thighs (not the stomach) and the shoulder belt lays across the chest (not the neck).
 The recommended height for proper seat belt fit is 57 inches tall.

 More tips to ensure your child's safety:

 - Never put children in front of an airbag!

 - Keep children in the back seat at least until age 12.
 Airbags deploy with extreme force and can kill or seriously injure children.
 Absolutely never put a rear-facing child seat in front of an airbag.
 Serious injury or death can result, as children are lighter than adults and can be lifted off the seat by the deployment of the airbag, causing them to hit their head on the roof of the car at high velocity.
-For more information about the dangers of airbags for children under age 12, visit this website.

 - Read the directions!
 Studies have shown that 72% (nearly two-thirds!) of car seats and booster seats are dangerously misused.
 Take the time to protect your child!